JohannesburgTravel Guide

 While many other cities in South Africa experience their high season during the festive period, December is one of the best times to travel in Johannesburg if you want to steer clear of crowds.
 This is because the majority of local Joburgers are off on their own travel adventures, leaving you to live it up while they’re away.
 The weather is also blissful during this time, with an average high of 26 degrees Celsius.

-Finally, you also can’t go wrong with a vacation in Johannesburg from March – May and September – November.
+Finally, you also can’t go wrong with a holiday in Johannesburg from March – May and September – November.
 During these times of year, the weather is at its mildest and the airport isn’t too busy.
 Not to mention in Spring when the city turns awash purple with hundreds of jacaranda trees in bloom.

 Don't miss out.
 Book your flight today!